-The National Strategic Plan (NSP) 2017 – 2025 is the plan produced by the government of India (GoI) setting out the activities which it believes are required to eliminate TB in India.
+The National Strategic Plan (NSP) 2017 – 2025 is the plan produced by the government of India (GoI) which sets out what the government believes is needed to eliminate TB in India.
 The NSP 2017 – 2025 describes the activities and interventions that the GoI believes will bring about significant change in the incidence, prevalence and mortality from TB.
 This is in addition to what is already going on in the country.

 The Vision is of a TB free India with zero deaths, disease and poverty due to tuberculosis

 The Goal is to achieve a rapid decline in the burden of TB, mortality and morbidity, while working towards the elimination of TB in India by 2025.

 The requirements for moving towards TB elimination in India have been arranged in four strategic areas of Detect, Treat, Prevent & Build.
 There is also across all four areas, an overarching theme of the Private Sector.
 Another overarching theme, is that of Key Populations.

 Another “thrust” area is that of the Programmatic Management of Drug Resistant TB (PMDT).